buddys/marktex/_includes/guide.md

 ### list

-> List rendering is another annoying feature in markdown, we fixed it someway.
+> We enabled smarter list rendering than origin markdown.

 ```
 1. item one